 Pinterest is more than just a visually-focused social media platform.
 It’s also an incredibly powerful search and discovery engine, making Pinterest SEO a necessity.
 Well organized, SEO-friendly profiles, pins and boards are vital for getting your content get discovered, shared and repinned.

 The Hack: Use searchable, relevant keywords in your pin text, board names and board descriptions.
 Discover word that work for your company by using Tailwind’s Domain Pin World Cloud showing the keywords users use the most when pinning your content.
-Try to stay away from hashtags, since these have limited SEO value and can be easily co-opted by your competitors.

 2. Reuse viral content from other platforms

 Sharing proven content across your social media accounts is a no-brainer.
 Not only does the smart feed favor posts that have performed well on other networks, but it’s also a safe bet that if your audience enjoyed the post on Facebook, the Pinterest users will enjoy it, too.
 But how exactly do you turn a highly popular tweet or Facebook post into Pinterest gold?
 What if there’s nothing visual to work with?

 The Hack: Turn your popular tweets and posts into Pinterest images.
 This is often just a matter of finding a good stock image and using an image editor to add in some text.
 We love using Unsplash and Pexels for free stock photos and crafting Pinterest-perfect images using Canva, Share As Image or PicMonkey.

 3. Embed your boards on your blog or website